Maxillofacial Surgery, 3rd Edition

 Part 3: Craniofacial Deformity 58.
 Classification, Diagnosis and Etiology of Craniofacial Deformities Douglas P. Sinn and David Yates 59.
 Principles of Craniofacial Surgery and the Management of Complications Timothy A. Turvey 60.
 Psychosocial Aspects of Visual Facial Difference Adam Blancher 61.
 Surgical Management of Craniosynostosis Ghali E. Ghali, Jennifer E. Woerner and Jason E. Dashow 62.
 Hemifacial Microsomia: The Disorder and Its Surgical Management Bonnie L. Padwa 63.
 Treacher Collins Syndrome David A. Koppel 64.
 Osteodistraction: The Present and the Future Cesar A. Guerrero and Eric Arnaud 65.
 Reanimation in Congenital Disorders Rudolf F. Buntic

 Section 2: Surgical Management of Cleft Lip and Palate Patients 66.
 Cleft Lip and Palate and Evidence-based Care Serryth Colbert and Simon Van Eeden 67.
 Techniques for cleft lip repair David Drake and Serryth Colbert 68.
 Technique for cleft Palate Repair Brian Sommerlad 69.
 Alveolar Cleft Defect Bone Grafting

-Peter Brennan, Henning Prof Dr Schliephake, G.E.
-Dr. Ghali, DDS, MD, FACS, Surgeon, Louisiana State University, USA and Luke Cascarini
+Peter Prof. Brennan, Henning Prof Dr Schliephake, G.E.
+E. Ghali, DDS, MD, FACS, Surgeon, Louisiana State University, USA and Luke Cascarini